aisingapore/TagUI/README.md

     Click to show where to download and install Sikuli, and a demo GIF of visual automation in action
   </summary>

   Sikuli is excluded from TagUI packaged installation due to complex dependencies that are handled by its installer.
 First, make sure [Java JDK v8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is installed.
 [Download Sikuli](http://sikulix.com/quickstart/) to tagui/src/tagui.sikuli folder and setup (choose option 1 - Pack1).
 If you have download error messages during setup, [unzip contents of this file](https://raw.githubusercontent.com/tebelorg/Tump/master/Sikuli-1.1.3.zip) to tagui/src/tagui.sikuli folder, right-click sikulixsetup-1.1.3.jar and open or run as administrator.
+On Windows, set display magnification to 100%.

   Relative paths are supported for image filenames (eg pc.png, images/button.bmp).
 A screen (real or Xvfb) is needed for visual automation.
 [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (optical character recognition) is used for visually retrieving text.